syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 private void PdfViewer_AnnotationMovedOrResized(object sender, AnnotationMovedOrResizedEventArgs args) {
-	 //Determine whether the moved or resized annotation is an freetext annotation or some other annotation.
+	 //Determine whether the moved or resized annotation is a freetext annotation or some other annotation.

-	 if(sender as ShapeAnnotation == null)
+	 if(sender as FreeTextAnnotation == null)
 	 {
-		//The annotation is not a shape
+		//The annotation is not a freetext
 	 }
 	 else
 	 {
-		//The annotation is a shape
+		//The annotation is a freetext
 	 }

      //Retrieve the old bounds of the annotation